nikoescobal/Signup-form/README.md

 ____________________________________________________

--The project contains some unordered lists
+- The project contains some unordered lists
--Project has different label types
+- Project has different label types

 ### &
 ### CSS
 ____________________________________________________

-  -Footer element has line-height styling
+ - Footer element has line-height styling
- -Form border has a bit radius
+ - Form border has a bit radius
- -Form elements has %100 width to border
+ - Form elements has %100 width to border

 ## Live Demo